Best Work From Home Jobs in 2025 | Remote Career Tips & Sites

 • The best advice we can give is to practice in front of a mirror and speak out loud.
 Seriously!

-• It is very easy to run answers through in your head but then when you come to say it out loud you get all muddled and lose your thread.
+• It is very easy to run answers through in your head, but then when you come to say it out loud, you get all muddled and lose your thread.
 The best way to deal with this is to actually stand in front of the mirror, look at yourself, and say your answers out loud.
 Do this several times until you are comfortable with what you are saying.

 • Try and make yourself stand out and be remembered (for the right reasons) over the next applicant.

-Remember you only get one chance at making a first impression!
+Remember, “You only get one chance at making a first impression!

 Conclusion